nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 the previous state modifying command was executed.

 <div markdown="span" class="alert alert-info">:information_source: Pressing the <kbd>ctrl-z</kbd> keyboard combination
-in the command box will execute `undo` as well.
+in the command box will execute the command as well.

 </div>